Logiqx/wst-results/docs/events/guidance/README.md

 - Firmware version
   - Check the suitability of your firmware and downgrade if necessary
 - Satellite settings
-  - Do NOT use standard GPS, just to save battery
+  - Do NOT use standard GPS
   - Use "All Systems" or "Dual Frequency" on the newer COROS watches
   - Use "GPS, BeiDou, Galileo, QZSS" on the older COROS watches
 - Activity mode
   - Do NOT use the "Windsurfing" mode because it is not using Doppler speeds
-  - Use the "Speedsurfing mode" for the best quality results
+  - Use the "Speedsurfing" mode for the best quality results

 Full details about COROS watch setup can be found on another page by using this [link](https://logiqx.github.io/gps-guides/guidance/coros/setup/).